 As the pandemic has almost animatedly pointed out – very few of our ideas about our own surroundings are durable.
 This also means customers’ wants, needs, and requirements change from time to time.

-79% of Brightback’s 2021 survey respondents said they would be less likely to recommend a service to a friend if the cancellation process was difficult.
+79% of respondents from the 2021 survey said they would be less likely to recommend a service to a friend if the cancellation process was difficult.

 Customers love you back when you put thoughtfulness into action, even when your relationship isn’t at its best.
 Ensuring a customizable, branded and beautiful cancel experience that can speak to each customer individually with dynamic offers, loss aversion, and personalized fields goes a long way in winning them back.

 Since most customers default to their last experience to build stronger perceptions, subscription commerce businesses need to accommodate seamlessness while driving a strong brand message.